As the Founder and Managing Partner of 365 Wealth Partners, I’m committed to working toward improving outcomes for my clients.

 Specifically, I had become genuinely passionate about active risk management.

-While my colleagues were pushing financial products for commissions and pushing aside client objections by saying, “don’t worry, it’ll be fine,” I was tuning in to exactly why people were scared and developing strategies for reducing risk.
+While my colleagues were pushing financial products for commissions and pushing aside client objections by saying, “don’t worry, it’ll be fine,” I was tuning in to exactly why people were scared and developing strategies that seek to reduce risk.

-By using what I call “mathmotional investing,” I help clients make small mathematical decisions that alleviate some of the anxiety associated with the uncertainty of the market.
+By using what I call “mathmotional investing,” I help clients make small mathematical decisions in an effort to alleviate some of the anxiety associated with the uncertainty of the market.

-For example, if you keep a little more cash on hand so that you can buy a little extra when markets go down a little, you’ll begin to get more comfortable with the market going down — recognizing the dip as an opportunity to jump in and buy using what you’ve set aside.
+For example, if you keep a little more cash on hand so that you can buy a little extra when markets go down a little, you may begin to get more comfortable with the market going down — recognizing the dip as a potential opportunity to jump in and buy using what you’ve set aside.

 Smart investing starts with feeling better about investing.